Tong Wars: Fall of the Tongs

 Forces consisting of a militant style police force, Donaldina Cameron, and members of the Chinese community finally united against the tongs, which along with the 1906 San Francisco earthquake brought the end of the tongs and the Tong Wars.
 Legislation that passed enforcing stricter control of the opium dens and brothels in the 1890s were a factor as well.
 The Presbyterian and Methodist Missions, led by Donaldina Cameron, had saved at least eighteen slave girls.
 The Chinese Consul General, Ho Yow, repeatedly attacked the tongs and their activities through posters, and Chun Ti Chu, while leader of the Six Companies, forbid any tong member from joining the company.
 William B. Farwell's report of 1885 on Chinatown detailed a building by building survey of Chinatown, color-coded to show the geography of crime in Chinatown.
 This report, coupled with Officer Price's transformation of the Chinatown squad into a flying squad (flying squads usually dealt with riots), earned Price the name of "White Devil" to the tongs, as he used the squad to raid tong headquarters, and immediately went on the offensive and destroyed the Bing On and Suey On tong headquarters in the early 1890s, and would continue to do so until his retirement in 1905, on the eve of the earthquake.

 The earthquake, on April 18, 1906, killed about 3,000 people, and its subsequent fires destroyed the Chinatown ghettos, gambling halls, and brothels.
 This was the death knell for the warring tongs, as many of their staple sources of income never were able to come back.
 Recovery was slow, most tongs just simply went away with the old Chinatown.
 The Kwong Duck tong boasted one member after the earthquake, Wong Sing, who held the tong seal, books, flag, and all offices.

 The hatchet men were already aging by this time.
-Some of the boo how doy were extradited, some were dead, and some left for other cities such as Chicago, New York, Seattle, Portland, Oakland, and Los Angeles.
+Some of the boo how doy were extradited, some were dead, and some left for other cities such as Chicago, New York City, Seattle, Portland, Oakland, and Los Angeles.
 The ones in New York City and Chicago kept up the Tong Wars for another ten to twenty years, with a little bit of Chicago-style gangsterism, but they too died down.
 There were a few Tong Wars after 1906, but Inspector Jack Manion, leader of the Chinatown squad forced the last six tongs (Hop Sings, Suey Sings, Suey Dongs, Sen Suey Yings, Jun Yings and Bing Kong) to form a Peace Committee in 1913.
 Afterwards, the San Francisco Chinatown had quieted down, with its last tong related murder in 1921, and by 1925 the last of the slave-girl raids occurred.